What are Cultural Facilities?

 There are three types of eligible organizations who may apply for CFF grants: nonprofit cultural organizations, municipalities that own cultural facilities, and public or private institutions of higher education that own cultural facilities.
 Each type of applicant has its own qualifying factors, but all must have at least 50 percent of square footage devoted to arts and cultural purposes, and be a minimum of 50,000 square feet in size.

 - Capital Grants for cultural facility acquisition, design, construction, repair, renovation, and rehabilitation.

 - Feasibility and Technical Assistance Grants for cultural facility planning and assessment of a cultural facility.

 - Systems Replacement Grants for 20-year capital needs assessments of cultural facility buildings and mechanical systems.

-Applications to the Cultural Facilities Fund are due in October and November of each calendar year.
+Most applications to the Cultural Facilities Fund are due in January of each calendar year, although the particular deadline may vary.
 Visit MCC's website to view the program guidelines, FAQs, and dates for upcoming information sessions.

 Cultural Facilities' Impact in Massachusetts